 Today I’m showing you a nail polish that was my first lemming ever!
 I didn’t know back then what a lemming was, but I knew I wanted to have Essie – Fiji really bad.
 However, the stores in my country did not sell Fiji and I also didn’t know about ordering nail polish online back then.

-During that time, I bought a lot of nail polish, hoping that I would find a dupe.
+During that time, I bought a lot of light pink nail polish, hoping that I would find a dupe.
 I kind of gave up on ever owning Fiji and I didn’t even care anymore about it.
 However, when I saw that the dutch website bol.com had Fiji in stock, I couldn’t resist any longer.
 But the strange thing is… When it arrived, I realized that I probably had some dupes.
 Don’t get me wrong, the color is very pretty.
 It’s just not THAT unique as I thought it was.

 Fiji has changed over the years.
 The US and EU versions seem quite different.
-The one that I have is almost white, but you can always see that it’s not white.
-If you know what I mean!
-I’ve seen some other pictures where Fiji looks way less white, so I’m definitely happy I do not own that variation.
-The shade of pink doesn’t lean to much to orange or purple.
+The one that I have is almost white, but you can always see that it’s not white (does that make sense?).
+I’ve seen some other pictures where Fiji looks much darker, so I’m definitely happy I do not own that variation.
+The shade of pink doesn’t lean too much to orange or purple.
 I normally prefer pinks that are a little bit warmer.
 But when I have a tan, this kind of pink is also fine.

 Because I have so many dupes, I have decided to do a little comparison!
-So keep watching for my next article, to see which shades I have collected over the years!
+Over here you can find the comparison post.